judekurn/judekurn.github.io/docs/teach/digital_data_social_science.md

 >Supplementary / Optional: Watch Jennifer Pan’s Databite talk [“How the Chinese Government Fabricates Social Media Posts for Strategic Distraction, not Engaged Argument”](https://www.youtube.com/watch?v=9FL2GWcyshA)
 >
 >Supplementary / Optional: Gary King, Jennifer Pan, and Molly Roberts.
 2013. [“How Censorship in China Allows Government Criticism but Silences Collective Expression.”](https://www.cambridge.org/core/journals/american-political-science-review/article/how-censorship-in-china-allows-government-criticism-but-silences-collective-expression/C7EF4A9C9D59425C2D09D83742C1FE00) American Political Science Review.
 107(2):326-343.
+>
+>Supplementary / Optional: Watch Christine Doig's talk on ["Topic Modeling with Python"](https://www.youtube.com/watch?v=BuMu-bdoVrU).
+In the first part of her talk, she introduces briefly the various methods of machine learning.

 ## Session 12: MACHINE LEARNING AND COMPUTATIONAL TEXT ANALYSIS (PART THREE)
 By the end of this class, you should be able to (1) identify important words in documents, (2) measure the similarity of different texts / documents, (3) develop a ML model in Python using word2vec and doc2vec methods.